kmiecik013/Jungle-App/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+The application allows visitors to sign up & login as users and make emulated purchases of different products in the e-store.

 ## Additional Steps for Apple M1 Machines